 Our experience with the investigation and evaluation of misdiagnosis cases can help you find out whether your medical malpractice claim has a likelihood of success.
 If we recommend a lawsuit, our careful attention to detail on liability and damage issues can make a significant difference in the outcome of your claims.

-Our law firm advises people in Tennessee and Nashville who need to find out whether a negligent physician’s diagnosis errors caused a family member’s death or serious injury due to a misdiagnosis or delayed diagnosis of stroke, heart disease or cancer.
-To get answers to your questions, contact David Randolph Smith & Associates for a free consultation.
+Our Nashville personal injury law firm advises people in Tennessee and Nashville who need to find out whether a negligent physician’s diagnosis errors caused a family member’s death or serious injury due to a misdiagnosis or delayed diagnosis of stroke, heart disease or cancer.

 Example of Diagnostic Errors